-The algorithm has been developed specifically for the AVHRR instrument on board the current and future polar orbiting NOAA and EUMETSAT Metop satellites.
+The algorithm was first developed for the AVHRR instrument on board the current and pastpolar orbiting NOAA and EUMETSAT Metop satellites.
 It has been implemented so that it automatically handles both AVHRR/2 data, with channel 3B during both day and night, and AVHRR/3 data, with channel 3B during night and 3A during day.
+Also AVHRR/1 data can be handled.

 Recent efforts have been made to widen the applicability of the PPS to other instruments on polar platforms.
-Up to now it is possible to process data from MODIS and from VIIRS on the Suomi-
+With the EPSSG version it will be able to run on METimage (EPS-SG-A), and in addition it is possible to process data from MODIS (on EOS-Aqua and EOS-Terra), MERSI-2

-EUMETSAT Satellite Application

-Facility to NoWCasting & Very

-Short Range Forecasting

-Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudType Issue: 2.1 Date: 13 December 2018 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudType_v2_1 Page: 26/34 λ (μm) 0.6 0.9 1.6 3.7 8.5 11 12 - Optional (not used) Optional used) (not Optional (not used yet) Mandator y Manda- tory
+Facility to T Satellite Application NoWCasting & Very Range Forecasting Algorithm Theoretical Basis Document for Cloud Type of the NWC/PPS Issue: 3.0 Date: CI/ATBD/CloudType 26 April 2021 3D-CloudType_v3_0 Short ange Porecusing Page: 24/31 λ (μm) 0.6 0.9 1.6 3.7 8.5 11 12 Optional (not used) Optional (not used) Optional used) (not Optional (not used yet) Manda- tory Manda- tory

-NPP platform and future JPSS satellites.
+(FY-3D) and VIIRS (Suomi-NPP, NOAA-20 and future JPSS satellites).
 See Table 16 for a complete list of channels and requirements.